Anxiety and impatience in long wait for Dorian in coastal US

 The Category 5 hurricane's nearly unprecedented strength — the 185 mph (295 kph) winds made it the second strongest storm in the Atlantic Ocean since 1950 — has people aware that even a tiny error in the forecast could be catastrophic.

-"We may not do anything.
-But we have to be ready for it," said Neil Baxley, commander of emergency services in coastal South Carolina's Beaufort County.
+"We have to be ready for it," said Neil Baxley, commander of emergency services in coastal South Carolina's Beaufort County.
 "We are deep in the error cone."

 The gas lines and people queued up with carts outside grocery stores weren't seen Sunday along the southeast U.S. coast.

-Note: This story has been corrected to show that the storm that made landfall in 2016 was Matthew.